A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Applications of Multi-modal Conversational Emotion Analysis

 \subsection{Recommendations Systems}

 Multi-modal conversational emotion analysis in recommender systems can help personalize recommendations more in line with users' emotions and preferences \cite{ding2022tsception}.
-For example, the recommendation system can recommend products that users are more interested in according to the emotional changes of consumers, and can perform emotion analysis on multi-modal data of user evaluations to realize real-time early warning and disposal of negative product evaluations.
+For example, the recommendation system can recommend products that users are more interested in according to the emotional changes of consumers, and can perform emotion analysis on multi-modal data of user evaluations to realize real-time early warning and disposal of negative product evaluations. {For example, Agent4Rec \cite{zhang2024generative} displays four movies on each recommendation page, and the agent will decide whether to continue to the next recommendation page or exit the recommendation system based on their satisfaction.
+After the agent exits, the system will ask him to give a satisfaction score of the recommendation system, ranging from 1 to 10.
+Ratings above 3 are regarded as signals of liking.
+After the entire simulation is completed, the following multi-faceted indicators are collected: average viewing rate, average number of likes, average like ratio, average number of exit pages, and average user satisfaction score.
+The satisfaction score of random recommendations is 2.93, while the satisfaction score of the recommendation algorithm based on emotional preferences is 3.85.
+The experimental results prove the effectiveness of emotion recognition technology in the field of social media.}